wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Java programs require the additional installation of a JVM (Java Virtual Machine) that allocates memory among programs.
 Go comes with its own run-time environment.

-## Dealing with hardware and patching

-The difficulty with both WordPress and compiled applications is that one must setup a server and populate it with the software, then configure it.
+The difficulty with both interpreted and compiled applications is that one must setup a <strong>server</strong> and populate it with the software, then configure it.
+Over time, reconfigure it for security patches (such as for TLS 1.2, Heartbleed, etc.).

-Business owners who had a WordPress site built must continue to pay thousands of dollars each year for "maintenance" to avoid falling behind.
+Business owners who had a website built must continue to pay thousands of dollars each year for "maintenance" to keep it running.
 Patches for operating system security, the PHP interpreter -- every aspect of technology -- must be updated ocassionally.
 This constant maintenance does not add additional functionality to the end user, so is feels like a disruption and waste of time and money.

 Enter SaaS in a cloud.